Cape York is on the northern tip of Queensland and encompasses all of the area north of Cairns.

-Cape York is also home to Noel Pearson and the birthplace of Jawun.
-Here Jawun works side by side with Cape York Indigenous organisations and leaders.
+Cape York is home to Noel Pearson and the birthplace of Jawun.
+Jawun (or Indigenous Enterprise Partnerships) has been operational in Cape York since 2001, longer than in any other region.

-- 37% of Indigenous 20–24 year olds complete Year 12 or equivalent compared to 63% for the non-Indigenous population
+- 53% of Indigenous 20–24 year olds completed Year 12 or equivalent compared to 86% for the non-Indigenous population

-- 41% of the Indigenous workforce-age population are employed compared to 72% for the non-Indigenous population
+- 45% of the Indigenous workforce-age population are employed full time compared to 70% for the non-Indigenous population

 Noel Pearson’s paper ‘Our Right to Take Responsibility’, published in 2000, set the early agenda for Cape York as well as Jawun itself.
-In 2005, Noel Pearson’s ‘Cape York Agenda’ became the new foundation for much of the work in the region, including the Cape York Welfare Reform program.
+In 2005, Noel Pearson’s ‘Cape York Agenda’ – the right of Cape York people to have the capabilities ‘to choose a life that they have reason to value’ – became the new foundation for much of the work in the region, including the Cape York Welfare Reform program.

 - Rebuilding of norms